TruVortex/Codeforces-Solutions/README.md

 ### What's This?
 Solutions for Codeforces problems.
 Written in Java 8.
 Same reason as the DMOJ solutions.
+Again, aware that my naming convention is garbage.